pakalewis/FastFoodMenu/README.md

-This app allows users to place a order at a mock fast food restaurant.
+This app allows the user to place a order at a mock fast food restaurant.
-The user builds their meal by going through the different sections of the menu and choosing from a variety of options.
+Build the meal by going through the different sections of the menu and choosing from a variety of options.
 When completed, a review of the meal choices is presented before placing the final order.

 __________________________________________________________________________________________